slcha25/Cyberlab-Portfolio/week12/notes.md

 * In this week, I also learned the 5 lab learning objectives that define a full red-to-blue security engagement: (1) active reconnaissance without prior target knowledge using nmap, (2) triage and remediate multiple vulnerabilities under time pressure, (3) execute a brute-force credential attack then switch to defender and extract forensic evidence from raw logs, (4) exploit a command injection vulnerability, establish a reverse shell, then harden the perimeter, and (5) produce a professional post-mortem report in APA format demonstrating analytical thinking across all four phases.

-* In this week, I reviewed the entire Phase 1 curriculum and connected all concepts together — from Linux fundamentals and networking, through Python scripting, virtualization, identity management, reconnaissance, exploitation, web application security, digital forensics, and active defense — into a complete picture of what a security practitioner needs to know to operate across both offensive and defensive roles.
+* In addition, I reviewed the entire Phase 1 curriculum and connected all concepts together — from Linux fundamentals and networking, through Python scripting, virtualization, identity management, reconnaissance, exploitation, web application security, digital forensics, and active defense — into a complete picture of what a security practitioner needs to know to operate across both offensive and defensive roles.

 ## Artifacts